IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 For better structure, we advise to split the translation in multiple files based on the detection context of the detected values.
 We therefore advise creating one translator file per detection context, and to store them in `translation/translator/contexts/`.
+Each of these files should implement the interface [`IContextTranslation`](../mapper/src/main/java/com/ibm/mapper/IContextTranslation.java).
 In your main translator file, you can switch over the detection context of the values of your detection store, and delegate the actual translation work to the context translator files.
 Look at how it is done in Java for more details.

+In each context translation file, you may want to have a different translation process depending on the cryptography library.
+If so, have a look to how it is done in Java, where an abstract class [`JavaAbstractLibraryTranslator`](../java/src/main/java/com/ibm/plugin/translation/translator/contexts/JavaAbstractLibraryTranslator.java) implementing `IContextTranslation` is defined, and performs a switch on the bundle identifier to distinguish between the various cryptography libraries.
+Then, the various classes in the `context` folder extend this abstract class, and implement library-specific translation functions.

+Then for each context, you want to map each detected value (often a string) to a "standard" representation of this asset.
+Such representations form what we call the cryptography _model_, and you can find a wide variety of classes describing algorithms, modes, paddings and others in the subfolders of the mapper's [`model`](../mapper/src/main/java/com/ibm/mapper/model/) folder.
+The mapping should therefore link detected values to model classes, and should be done in the `mapper` module, with classes in the `mapper/.../mapper/mapper/mycrypto/` directory which should implement the [`IMapper`](../mapper/src/main/java/com/ibm/mapper/mapper/IMapper.java) interface.
+Typically, a mapper file provides a switch statement over a variety of possible detected values, and maps each value to a class of the `model`.
-Additionally, if translating your assets implies parsing complicated strings (typically like `"AES/ECB/PKCS5Padding"` in Java's JCA), we recommend handling the parsing with dedicated classes of the `mapper` module.
+When translating your detected values implies parsing complicated strings (typically like `"AES/ECB/PKCS5Padding"` in Java's JCA), the parsing should also be handled in those mapper classes.

-These classes should be in the `mapper/.../mapper/mapper/mycrypto/` directory and should implement the [`IMapper`](../mapper/src/main/java/com/ibm/mapper/mapper/IMapper.java) interface.
+Ultimately, those mapper classes can be called from your context-specific translation functions.

 You can now add content to these files to translate the findings from your first detection rule, following the section [*Translating findings of a detection rule*](./DETECTION_RULE_STRUCTURE.md#translating-findings-of-a-detection-rule).

 #### The reorganization

+Reorganization rules can be added in the [`reorganizer/rules/`](../mapper/src/main/java/com/ibm/mapper/reorganizer/rules/) directory of the mapper, independently of the programming language and cryptography library (a same rule could be reused in multiple cases).
+You can use the helpers defined in [`UsualPerformActions.java`](../mapper/src/main/java/com/ibm/mapper/reorganizer/UsualPerformActions.java) to easily write common reorganization rules.

-In the directory `translation/reorganizer/`, start by creating your file listing all reorganization rules for your language.
+Then, in the directory `translation/reorganizer/`, create a file listing all reorganization rules for your language.
 In Java, this is the [`JavaReorganizerRules`](../java/src/main/java/com/ibm/plugin/translation/reorganizer/JavaReorganizerRules.java) class.

-All these reorganization rules should then be stored in `translation/reorganizer/rules/`, with the structure of your choice.

 If necessary, you can now reorganize the translation of the findings of your first detection rule, following the section [*Reorganizing the translation tree*](./DETECTION_RULE_STRUCTURE.md#reorganizing-the-translation-tree).